EOSBlox/eosBloxWebsite/README.md

 [![Build Status](https://travis-ci.org/Polymer/polymer-starter-kit.svg?branch=master)](https://travis-ci.org/Polymer/polymer-starter-kit)

 Web components provide reusable and dynamic interface elements for your EOS DApps.
-For example if you wanted to allow users to create an accocunt that can be locked and unlocked, save and restore a backup file, create mutiple identities each with their own name, EOS Keypair and Avater image, or et's say print a paper wallet with EOS Blox you simply use an html tag like
+For example if you wanted to allow users to create an accocunt that can be locked and unlocked, save and restore a backup file, create mutiple identities each with their own name, EOS Keypair and Avater image, or let's say you want to allow the users of your DApp to print a paper wallet, with EOS Blox, its simple you simply use a familiar html tag like

     <eos-account id="eos-account"></eos-account>

 All the encryption and acocunt objects are contained within the web component, leaving you to focus on the UX and UI of your next amazing EOS DApp.

-If you are a bit more advanced and you want to use a touch of JavaScript and youve used somthing like JQuery then picking up webcomoponents will be a breeze, you can call functions like
+If you are a bit more advanced and you want to use a touch of JavaScript and you have used somthing like JQuery then picking up webcomoponents will be a breeze, you can call functions like

     this.$.eos-account.createAccount(password, username)